mhdikmen/mhdikmen/README.md

 # 💻 Muhammed Hanifi Dikmen's Portfolio

 Welcome to my GitHub repository!
 I'm a passionate .NET Full Stack Developer with experience in building web applications using a variety of modern technologies.
-Below you'll find an overview of my skills, projects, and how to get in touch with me.
+Below you'll find an overview of my skills, and how to get in touch with me.

 ## 🛠️ Skills